IteraSuite Logo

 Is WebP better than JPG?

-Modern algorithms (like the ones in our tool) use 'Perceptual' compression to remove data you can't see.
+No. Modern tools (like ours) use smart logic to remove data you can't see.

 How small should my images be?

-Aim for under 100KB for blog images and under 200KB for full-width banners.
+Aim for under 100KB for blog images and under 200KB for big banners.

 Recommended Reads